zml2008/confabricate/README.md

 ### TypeSerializers for:

-- `Identifier`s
+- `ResourceLocation`s
 - Any item stored in a `Registry`
-- `Text` (as json)
+- `Component` (as json)
 - `ItemStack`s
-- `Tags`, both datapack-defined and defined in the config, currently for blocks, items, entity types, and fluids
+- tags (as `HolderSet`), both datapack-defined and defined in the config, currently for blocks, items, entity types, and fluids

 ### NBTNodeAdapter